 If you’re a quiz master, then you should know the recipe to a mind-blowing, sensational gathering is a batch of cinnamon rolls AND a good dose of quiz questions.
-All hand-made and freshly baked from the oven.
+All are hand-made and freshly baked in the oven.

 To share the joy of hosting, and answering true or false questions with your friends, family or colleagues, we’ve got 40 true or false questions to get you started.

-40 True or False Questions and Answers List
+40 True or False Quiz Questions and Answers List

 - False.
 It was completed on March 31, 1889